 Councilman Garcia's Swearing-In Speech

 Councilman Roman Garcia was officially sworn into office on Tuesday, May 11, 2021, at the Cailloux Theater.
+Upon his swearing-in, he became one of the youngest sitting elected officials in the State of Texas.
 Below is the video of his speech at the City Council meeting.

 Thank you all for participating in this respected practice of handing over the torch.